 Cut in butter till mixture resembles pea size crumbs.

-Turn dough out on a slightly floured surface; pull dough together in a ball without working it too much.
+Turn the dough out on a lightly floured surface; pull the dough together in a ball without working it too much.

-Reserve 1/3 of the dough and place in refrigerator.
+Reserve 1/3 of the dough and place it in the refrigerator.

-Lift dough and place in a 14.5" x 10 rectangle baking pan.
-(You can slightly roll dough and place in a baking dish and pat dough to fit pan).
+Lift the dough and place in a 14.5" x 10 rectangle baking pan.
+(You can slightly roll the dough, place it in a baking dish, and pat it to fit the pan).

-Spread blackberry jam on a third of the dough; spread apricot jam on the next third of the dough; and spread strawberry jam on the last third of the dough.
+Spread blackberry jam on a third of the dough, spread apricot jam on the next third of the dough, and spread strawberry jam on the last third.

 Carefully arrange strips into lattice top diagonally over jam dough.

-Bake for 15-20 minutes or until dough is golden brown.
+Bake for 15-20 minutes or until the dough is golden brown.

 Mmmm, I'm craving a little something sweet right now.
 Those tarts look great!